kevingrillet/Py-ForzaHorizon5-Tools/README.md

 ## Information :pushpin:

+> **:warning::finnadie: 08/02/2023: Looks to be spotted since the ban hammer just hit someone. :finnadie::warning:**

-> :warning: Since the last game [update (December 3rd, 2021)](https://support.forzamotorsport.net/hc/en-us/articles/4411898144659-FH5-Release-Notes-December-3rd-2021),
+> ~:warning: Since the last game [update (December 3rd, 2021)](https://support.forzamotorsport.net/hc/en-us/articles/4411898144659-FH5-Release-Notes-December-3rd-2021),
 > the script has been working less effectively, I'm trying to fix it, but it seems that `AutoLabReplay` will is beyond
 > repair since they did something to auto-steering... sames goes for `AutoGPSDestination` and `AutoRaceRestart`...
-> If it's not a straight line, the assist is just driving too badly... :see_no_evil:
+> If it's not a straight line, the assist is just driving too badly... :see_no_evil:~
 >
-> I think they did also change the number of mastery points won by destroying objectects, with 100 run I'm "only"
+> ~I think they did also change the number of mastery points won by destroying objectects, with 100 run I'm "only"
-> getting 800 points instead of 1000, and it's taking more time (2h30 instead of 1h30) :wheelchair:
+> getting 800 points instead of 1000, and it's taking more time (2h30 instead of 1h30) :wheelchair:~
 >
-> They also broke something in `AutoCarMastery`, sometimes it will remove cars that are not down because filter then
+> ~They also broke something in `AutoCarMastery`, sometimes it will remove cars that are not down because filter then
-> sort is not working properly...
+> sort is not working properly...~

-> In Winter, it's required to change 2 values in `AutoCarMastery`.
+> ~In Winter, it's required to change 2 values in `AutoCarMastery`.~

 ## Description